Weeknight Thai Red Curry Chicken Recipe, Simplified

 The Thai red curry sauce mix contains milk and coconut but if you have any other allergens or any non-top 8 allergens, you must reach out to McDonnells and ask if their curry sauce mixes are safe for you.
 Aside from their statement above, I don’t have any additional allergen information (such as whether they do any allergen testing or whether they have their suppliers verify allergen safety, etc.) so reach out to them.
 Your questions eventually become Frequently Asked Questions.

 Thai Red Curry Simplified

-There are instructions on the package on how to make the mix and a simple recipe using chicken breasts and bell pepper.
+There are instructions on the Thai red curry package on how to make the sauce and a simple recipe using chicken breasts and bell pepper.
 I didn’t have chicken breasts on hand and used chicken thighs instead because they are easier to use.
 I reduced the fat in the recipe by reducing the amount of oil, use reduced fat coconut milk, and using milk instead of heavy cream.

 One of my sons is allergic to bell peppers so I omitted it but it’s possible to use other preferred vegetables instead.
 The key is to put them in at the right time, put hard vegetables that take longer to cook in earlier and put soft tender vegetables during the last few minutes of simmering.
 Alternatively, you could use steamed or blanched vegetables which are already at the right texture.

 I made the Thai Red Chicken Curry and served it over rice.
 My kids were ready with cups of milk in case the curry was too spicy for them even though the curry was mildly spicy.
 I loved the flavor and our family enjoyed our meal immensely, we barely had enough leftovers for my lunch the next day.

 I happened to have a packet of a different curry mix, Thai Green Curry but the response was less than enthusiastic from all of us.
 I think we all preferred the red Thai curry flavor more.